Public mental health programme, Places & communities programme, Health inequalities theme

 Public Involvement & Engagement

-Kate plans to work with peer researchers at the McPin Foundation for my housing insecurity project.
+Kate plans to work with peer researchers at the McPin Foundation for her housing insecurity project.
 Here Kate will gain insight from individuals with lived experience of housing insecurity and homelessness, which will strengthen the validity and relevance of her project.

 What has been your career journey so far?

-I completed my HonoUrs Bachelor of Arts in Bioethics and Health Studies at the University of Toronto.
+I completed my Honours Bachelor of Arts in Bioethics and Health Studies at the University of Toronto.
 Originally setting out to study neuroscience, I realised partway through my degree that my interest lay in addressing health at the systems level, rather than treating individuals, and discovered my passion for public health.
 After graduating, I spent a year working for a private non-for-profit research institute in Athens, Greece, where I contributed to the development of EU Commission-funded public health interventions.
 I returned to academia to complete my MSc in Population Health at UCL; my dissertation used cohort data to examine the association between neighbourhood social cohesion and cognitive function in Central and Eastern Europe.

 Why did you choose to do a pre-doctoral fellowship in public health research?